Trellising and Pruning

 Single Pole Trellises – An overview

 This is the typical style of dragon fruit trellis seen in dragon fruit farms across Asia, allowing the formation of the beautiful “umbrella canopy” reminiscent of weeping mulberry trees.
 In order for this to happen, a sturdy pole needs to be constructed with some sort of top support.
-These poles can fit up to four plants around their diameter which branch out in all directions, allowing for good plant density (more than four plants will create too much competition for nutrients).
+These poles can fit up to four plants (more than four plants will create too much competition for nutrients) around their circumference which branch out in all directions, allowing for good plant density.
 These branches eventually bend down under their own weight, which creates the canopy.
 When this happens, tiny cracks start to form in the bending branches, stimulating budding and fruiting.
+Another advantage of this method is that you can use pots, allowing you to move your plants around as desired.

 Single Pole Trellises – How to get the “umbrella canopy”